 Events to look forward to

 Being a tourist village is home to many events around the year.
 When I visited it in November, Whistler Cornucopia – a food and drinks festival was on.
 As a vegetarian Teetotaller, I skipped this festival.
-Rest of the year too, there are some event or the other on to keep the visitors engaged.
+The rest of the year too, there are some events or the other on to keep the visitors engaged.
 Do check out the schedule when you visit.